Pho is your best friend after a heavy night of drinking. It's like a Vietnamese menudo in soul.

 Pho is greater than the sum of its parts.
 The broth consists of a wide variety of aromatics, such as charred ginger, onion, clove, cinnamon, star anise, and more depending on the region.

 Bean sprouts, onion, cilantro, Thai basil, and other garnishes are brought to the table so diners can season their own bowls according to personal preference.
 If you add hoisin sauce or Sriracha to your bowl, make sure to at least taste the broth on its own first.
-A final squeeze of lime helps brighten the flavors, keeping the soup from weighing you down.
+A final squeeze of lime helps brighten the flavors.

 This food truck offers American classics like burgers and wings, but ventures into Asian territory with fried rice and pho.
-The broth an old family recipe made from scratch.
+The broth is an old family recipe made from scratch.
+To be environmentally friendly, bring your own bowl.

 Keep up with American Flying Buffalo on Facebook.